-Eligibility – A student must live in Hampton Roads, attend a PSU campus, be a member of the sophomore classification or higher, and be in good standing.
+Eligibility – A student must officially reside in Hampton Roads, attend a PSU campus, be a member of the sophomore class or higher, and be in good standing as determined by the University.
 Scholarships will not be granted to the same student in consecutive years.

 End of June - Application Due